 You can apply to have your late fee waived if you were unable to re-enrol during the re-enrolment period due to significant exceptional circumstances outside of your control.

-- Compassionate or compelling circumstances prevented you from completing your enrolment during the re-enrolment period, or
+- Compassionate or compelling circumstances prevented you from completing your enrolment or contacting the University about your enrolment during the re-enrolment period, or

 - You contacted the University about your enrolment during the re-enrolment period.